tudomuonnam/longvu/_posts/2023-07-09-know-about-cicd.md

 - Extensible: It can be extended utilizing its plugin architecture, providing nearly endless possibilities for what it can do.
 - Easy Distribution: Jenkins can efficiently distribute work across multiple machines for faster builds, tests, and deployments across multiple platforms.
 - Notification Support: Integrations available to notify the build status on various communication channels.
 - Active community.
 The Jenkins community provides a guided tour introducing the basics and advanced tutorials for more sophisticated use of the tool.
-They also hold an annual conference DevOps World |Jenkins World.
 - No expenses required: Jenkins is an open-source resource backed by heavy community support.